FreshAirTonight/af2complex/README.md

 ## Data sets
 Data sets and predicted structural models described in the AF2Complex reference are available at [the CSSB website at Georgia Tech](https://sites.gatech.edu/cssb/af2complex/).
+The data set include the input features, ground-truth structures, and sequences of the CP17 benchmark test, tested E. coli protein pairs and their sequences, and predicted top models of the E. coli pairs and the Ccm I assemblies.

 ## Licencse